 Over the last decade, mobile internet use has exploded.
 In 2007, there were around 400 million users accessing the internet on their mobile devices.
 By 2016, that number jumped up to over 1.8 billion and this number is expected to keep growing as more and more people move away from the desktop experience to mobile.
 This explosive growth in mobile and using AMP pages to deliver fast page speeds is why we published this post.

-One of the largest factors when it comes to user experience for mobile users is page speed.
-Mobile users tend to be more impatient then their desktop using counterparts when it comes to load times.
+One of the largest factors when it comes to user experience for mobile users is website page speed.
+Mobile users tend to be more impatient than their desktop-using counterparts when it comes to load times.
 A site that loads quickly can fulfill user intent faster, which has a positive impact on session duration and conversions.

 Google has made it known publicly that page speed is a key factor for ranking in Google for mobile and have created tools like their page speed insights tool to help webmasters correct issues that can hinder page load times.